Periodic Table still influencing today’s research

 “Our goal was to showcase contemporary research being pursued around the world, including U.S. Department of Energy-supported research at MSU, that’s working to realize new approaches to photoinduced chemical processes,” said James McCusker, MSU chemist and review author.

 McCusker’s contribution focused on the process of light absorption that incorporates elements from the so-called “transition block” of the Periodic Table.
-Compounds from this class are involved in everything from solar energy conversation to organic synthesis.
+Compounds from this class are involved in everything from solar energy conversion to organic synthesis.

 “The effective capture and use of sunlight – an inexhaustible, globally accessible and pollution-free energy source – is critical for replacing fossil fuels and in mitigating climate change,” McCusker said.
 "In order to realize this goal, one of the key processes that must occur following the absorption of light is the transfer of electrons, similar to what plants do in photosynthesis.”